-The Commencement Ceremony for the Class of 2018 will be held on Saturday, May 12 at 9:00 a.m. on the Academic Quad.
+The Commencement Ceremony for the Class of 2018 was held on Saturday, May 12 at 9:00 a.m. on the Academic Quad.

 Commencement Speaker & Honorary Degree recipient:

 Speaking at this year’s Commencement will be honorary degree recipient Christopher Jackson, a Tony Award-nominated and Grammy Award-winning actor and an Emmy Award-winning songwriter/composer.

 Oglethorpe will present Jackson with the honorary degree of Doctor of Fine Arts, in recognition of his commitment to music, theatre, early childhood education, and autism awareness.